momentum-cohort-2018-07/lab-w7-rails-questionbox-q-aduo/Questionbox/README.md

 Description
 For this two-day project, your team will build a question and answer platform, similar to Stack Overflow in format, although you can theme it however you like.
 After a few days, your application will allow people to ask questions, receive answers, and mark an answer as valid.
 This application should have a front end.

-The application should be styled with Bootstrap or another css framework.
+DONE - The application should be styled with Bootstrap or another css framework.

 On the first day, your application should: